Appa002/z71200-runtime/README.md

 Where each `[_]` is one byte and the `|` indicates the word boundary.
 As you can see, the tag is 5 (using little endianness) which is the tag for "Rgb" and the right word is the sequence `0xff0000`, so shear red.
 The empty `[]` are left to indicate that they are ignored  -- ie for this instruction they are just padding.

 Some tagged words behave like instructions, expecting multiple other tagged words afterwards as the arguments.
 For instance, the tag "Color" (21) expects one tagged word directly after as its argument.
 Such instruction-tagged words often accept multiple tags for the next tagged word.
 For instance, "Color" accepts any tagged word with tag 5, 6, 7, or 8, which are "Rgb", "Hsv", "Rgba", and "Hsva" respectively.
-So the following are both valid and both set the Skia pencil colour to red.
+So the following are both valid and set the Skia pencil colour to red.
 ```
  0: [21] [0] [0] [0] [0] [0] [0] [0] | [   ] [ ] [ ] [ ] [ ] [ ] [ ] [ ]
 16: [ 5] [0] [0] [0] [0] [0] [0] [0] | [255] [0] [0] [ ] [ ] [ ] [ ] [ ]